Posts

 No Expert

-I'm no expert on brewing.
+The entrance to one of the local Cantina's near our house I'm no expert on brewing.
 I don't know all the aspects of the chemistry involved in brewing that say, a commercial brewer probably needs to know.
 I couldn't even guess about some of the technical aspects of moving liquid in a large brewery while at the same time preventing contamination and the introduction of oxygen.
 I haven't had the hands-on exposure to that kind of beer making.
 What I do have is about 8 years of personal experiential knowledge of making small batches (10 gals.) of the type of beer I enjoy drinking.
 I have the kind of experience you get from trial and error.
 I have retained a little information from books I've read on brewing and the history of fermented drinks.
-I've also picked up a few pointers from fellow homebrewers like the ones from the homebrewing club in Santa Cruz, Ca. http://zymurgeeks.org/ or from the question and answers on the http://hbd.org/ internet discussion board.
-But, for the most part I just brew, over and over again.
-I modify my ingredients, techniques, practices and/or yeast until I have , like an alchemist, turned malt into gold or at least a gold alloy.
-I can't stop trying to perfect my pale ale (the Holy Grail of brewing in my world).
+I've also picked up a few pointers from fellow homebrewers like the ones from the homebrewing club in Santa Cruz, Ca. http://zymurgeeks.org/ or from the question and answers on the http://hbd.org/ internet discussion boa...

 Beer Brewing Classes Outlined